misje/opencti-wazuh-connector/docs/source/opencti.rst

 Sighting
 --------

-A Sighting is a relationship (:term:`SRO`) that tells us that an observable is detected by or within an information system, an individual or an organisation.
+A sighting is a relationship (:term:`SRO`) that tells us that an observable is detected by or within an information system, an individual or an organisation.
 The targeted entities used by this connector are systems, either Wazuh itself or its agents.